zephray/NekoInk/README.md

 ## Waveform

 This project uses a human-readable waveform format (iwf, Interchangable Waveform Format) described below.
 Currently this could be converted into .fw format used by i.MX6/7 EPDC/EPDCv2.
+Converting from Eink's wbf format is also supported.

 ### Waveform Format